- Investor Relations

 The remuneration system for the Executive Board, described in more detail below, has applied since 1 January 2012.
 It was approved at the 2012 Annual General Meeting of Linde Aktiengesellschaft with a majority of 96.45 percent.
 With effect from 1 January 2014, the Supervisory Board made minor amendments to take account of the corresponding changes to the German Corporate Governance Code.
-No amendments were made in 2015 or 2016.

 The amount and structure of the remuneration payable are based on the size and international reach of the Group, its economic and financial situation, its performance and prospects and the unit of the Group for which the Executive Board member is responsible, as well as on customary remuneration practice among peers and the remuneration structure which applies elsewhere in the company.
 To gauge customary practice among peers, Linde compares its remuneration system with that of several other groups of companies (DAX 30 companies, similar German and international companies).
 As regards the remuneration structure which applies elsewhere in the company, the Supervisory Board considers when determining the emoluments of the Executive Board the relationship between the remuneration of the Executive Board and that of senior management and the staff overall, also in terms of its development over time.
 To do so, it has established how to identify members of senior management and the relevant members of staff.
 The emoluments also depend on the duties of each individual member of the Executive Board, and on his or her personal performance and the performance of the Executive Board as a whole.
 The remuneration is calculated so that it is competitive at international level and gives Board members an incentive to create sustainable performance and sustainable growth in a dynamic environment.
 In its evaluation and weighting of various criteria, the Supervisory Board was advised by an independent external expert on executive pay.
-The amounts of the fixed cash emoluments and the variable remuneration components were subject to a scheduled review as at 1 January 2014 and some adjustments were made.
-No adjustments were made in 2015 or 2016.
+The amounts of the fixed cash emoluments and the variable remuneration components were subject to a scheduled review as at 1 April 2017 and some adjustments were made.

 The remuneration system places particular emphasis on sustainable business development.
 There is a significant focus on multi-year remuneration components.
 As a result of the obligation to invest part of the variable cash emoluments in Linde shares and to hold those shares for several years and as a result of the granting of a Long Term Incentive Plan in the form of options to purchase Linde shares (performance shares) and bonus shares (matching shares) after compulsory personal investment by the Executive Board member, the remuneration of the members of the Executive Board is linked to the price of Linde shares.
 This creates a long-term incentive to achieve a positive Group performance.